Blood and Marrow Transplant

 Saving more lives

-BMT patients now have much shorter wait times for a donor.
+Patients pursuing transplant now have much shorter wait times for a donor.
 BMT specialists at The University of Kansas Cancer Center have made advances in haploidentical transplants, or half-matched transplants.
 This has increased the number of possible donors and makes patient-donor matches almost immediate, potentially saving more lives.

 Comprehensive outpatient and inpatient BMT care